bcgov/sbc-mcap/README.md

 Q. So do I need to run a node.js server in order to write or host my own MCAP pages?

 >No. The SPA is simply an example of writing your own web server to serve an MCAP page.
-This is just one of several possible methods to initialize the required url's and keys needed for an MCAP page.
-The other examples in this repository do not include a built in web server and would need to be hosted on one.
+It also shows just one of several possible ways to initialize the required url's and keys needed for an MCAP page.
+The other examples in this repository do not include a built-in web server and would need to be hosted on one.

 Q. Is there a public facing server that hosts the MCAP Demo SPA where I can preview it?